aceslowman/threejs_procedural/taskell.md

 - Begin implementing Storm React Diagrams
 - [feature] Allow GUI to filter different navigation elements (terrain, flora, fauna, etc)
     > Current thought: I will initialize the WebGL within the constructor, leaving all react life-cycle methods specific to the GUI being rendered.
+- Incorporate WebGL classes into React classes. (this way, all logic for the store is condensed)
+    > This feels a little odd, conflating the WebGL classes with the React Components, but React is calling the shots here, structurally.
+This will simplify subscription, and likely improve efficiency, especially as the app scales.
+    * [x] Condense Terrain
+    * [x] Condense Camera
+    * [x] Use App.js as the new Sketch.js
+    * [x] Reconnect Redux to the Terrain
+    * [x] Reconnect Redux to the Camera
+    * [x] Fix issue where Ortho cam is not displaying terrain properly.
+This is caused by the camera frustum not receiving valid initial inputs.

 ## Backburner